 Mars has been in the human consciousness since pre-historic times, and can easily be seen as noticeably red with the naked eye as a result of iron oxides in its surface material.
-At its closest approach, Mars is just 33.9 million miles (54.6m kms) from Earth, and 249 million miles (401m kms) distant at its furthest, but even though the “Red Planet” is covered with impact craters, valleys, deserts, polar ice caps, canyons, and volcanoes, very few of its features are visible to amateur astronomers.
+At its closest approach, Mars is just 33.9 million miles (54.6m km) from Earth, and 249 million miles (401m km) distant at its furthest.
+The “Red Planet” is also covered with many interesting impact craters, valleys, deserts, polar ice caps, canyons, and volcanoes.

 Martian Ice Caps